 El fregadero – The sink

-💡 Tip: You can print this list, underline the ones you already know, and highlight new ones.
-Or even create your own vocabulary cards.
+💡 Tip: You can print out this list, underline the ones you already know and check off the new ones.
+Or even create your own flashcards.

 🧳 Useful phrases with household vocabulary in Spanish